ralphward/library/README.md

 # library
-very small library app using XAML and WPF
+very small library book borrowing application using XAML and WPF

-This was just a small mess around to explore XAML and WPF
+Wrote this just to try and learn a bit more about XAML and WPF.
+No persistent Data Layer